About the Neurological Institute

 Best In Ohio

-Cleveland Clinic’s cardiac care has been ranked No. 1 in the U.S. for the 22nd consecutive year, according to U.S. News & World Report's "America’s Best Hospitals" survey.
+Cleveland Clinic’s heart program has ranked No. 1 in the nation for 23 straight years according to U.S. News & World Report's "America’s Best Hospitals" survey.
 Cleveland Clinic has been named the No. 2 hospital in the United States by U.S. News & World Report.
-Our Neurology and Neurosurgery program ranked sixth in the nation and best in Ohio.
+Our Neurology and Neurosurgery program ranked No. 6 in the nation and best in Ohio.

 The Knowledge Program